Fixing blurry SVG rendering

 Figure 2: PNG capture of sharpened SVG rendering with CSS scaling solution applied.

 I’ve put together a CodePen demonstration of the CSS required for this solution: view solution.
-This particular example is a scenario where Internet Explorer 11 struggles, where the downscaling solution is effective.
+This particular example is a scenario where Internet Explorer 11 struggles, any where the downscaling solution produces a sharp image.
+Other browsers may experience similar issues which such a workaround could be used for.

 .before {